spacemeshos/go-spacemesh/docs/node.md

 - A key `binary representation` is the key raw binary value.
 For public keys, this is the 33 bytes compressed format.
 - A key `string representation` is a `base58` encoding of the key `binary representation`
 - Private keys are 32 bytes long
-- Public key may be created from a 65 bytes uncompressed format
+- Public key may be created from a 65 bytes uncompressed format of from 33 compressed format
 - A public key is used for accounts and nodes ids.
 There is no separate id derived from the public key.
-- A Public key may be dervied from a private key.
+- A Public key may be derived from a private key.

 ### `Accounts`